CaptainCammo/drone-swarm-rl/README.md

 # Drone Swarm Reinforcement Learning Environment

 This project provides a customizable environment for training AI agents to control multiple drones in 3D space.
-The environment is built using the Gymnasium framework and provides a realistic simulation of drone dynamics.
+The environment is built using the Gymnasium framework and provides a realistic simulation of drone dynamics with airplane-like aerodynamics.

 ## Features

 - Support for multiple drones in a swarm
-- 3D physics simulation with gravity and thrust
+- 3D physics simulation with realistic airplane aerodynamics
+- Boundary constraints with penalties for out-of-bounds movement
+- Centroid-based swarm coordination
 - Customizable reward function
 - Full state observation including position, velocity, orientation, and angular velocity
 - Action space for controlling thrust and angular rates